It doesnât help that the various (spatial) relations arenât completely defined together in any one place in the documentation.

 Concealment The definition of concealment (as an adjective) is that a thing is concealed if its holder conceals it.
 The relation of concealment is governed by the verbs â concealsâ or âis concealed byâ through the activity âdeciding the concealed possessionsâ, which by default is an empty rulebook, meaning that nothing is concealed.
 New rules written regarding certain things (such as âMr Darcyâ), or things grouped under a description (such as âa personâ), or even the all-encompassing âsomethingâ, can decide according to any criteria they choose that they conceal any other given thing.
 The potentially concealed thing under consideration when the activity is run is called âthe particular possessionâ.
 An example rule might begin Rule for deciding the concealed possessions of a person who is wearing a cloak:

 Useful undocumented phrases.
-There also exist a number of useful built-in but undocumented phrases that work with spatial relations, although they donât define new relations:
+Some useful built-in but undocumented phrases that work with spatial relations, although they donât define new relations: